KenKundert/quantiphy/doc/examples.rst

     Plank's constant is 662.61×10⁻³⁶ J-s.
 Reduced plank's constant is 105.46×10⁻³⁶ J-s.
 Boltzmann's constant is 13.806×10⁻²⁴ J/K.
     Elementary charge is 160.22×10⁻²¹ C.  Speed of light is 299.79 Mm/s.
-    Zero degrees Celsius in Kelvin is 273.15 K.  Permittivity of free space is 8.8542 pF/m.
+    Zero degrees celsius in kelvin is 273.15 K.  Permittivity of free space is 8.8542 pF/m.
 Permeability of free space is 1.2566 μH/m.

 When rendered in your browser with a variable width font, the result looks like